 Christmas, 1909 witnessed the heaviest storm in many years and is known by sailors on the Atlantic Coast as one of the most fateful days in the history of these waters.
 The “Great Christmas Snowstorm” struck the North Atlantic States hard as far south as Maryland.
 Philadelphia had 21 inches in 23 hours.
 The storm did its greatest damage in New England, where winds gusted to 72 mph in Rhode Island.
 The gale assumed terrific force on Christmas night and continued well into the following day.
 The list of shipwrecks and deaths was said to be as long as the Coast itself.

 Capt.
 A. K. Brewster had sold his farm in York, Maine and invested everything in the sand schooner Ada K. Damon.
-Ada K. Damon was built in 1875 at H. A. Burnham Boat Building in Essex, Massachusetts.
+The Ada K. Damon was a two-mast schooner built in 1875 at H. A. Burnham Boat Building in Essex, Massachusetts.
 She was 84 ft long and had a beam of 23.3 ft and a depth of 8.2 ft.

 The ship was wrecked during his first trip for a load of sand from the plentiful supply on Plum Island.
 On the 26th of December, 1909, she stranded 3.5 miles south southwest of the Plum Island Coast Guard station.
 The gale swept down from the northeast thick with snow, the anchors dragged and parted, and the ship wrecked on Crane beach at high tide.
 The Plum Island station crew visited the wreck on December 27th and found her full of water with the sea breaking heavily over her.
 Fortunately the ship crew were safely on shore.
 Captain Brewster declined assistance, not ready to admit defeat.